Banff, Alberta: Sports

 Banff and nearby Canmore played host to the 2014 Alberta Winter Games.

 Banff also hosted the 1991 Winter Deaflympics.

 For several years there has been an annual long-distance relay run between Banff and Jasper, Alberta (formerly known as the Jasper to Banff Relay).

 Banff has a long history of hosting Team Canada hockey training camps, including Canada's 2012 World Junior Ice Hockey Championships team when the event was held in Alberta and the 1984 Canada Cup squad which practiced there, before the start of the tournament.

 Infrastructure

 Transportation

 In June 2008, the Banff council launched a local bus system called Roam, with three routes connecting the town, Tunnel Mountain, the Banff Springs Hotel, and the Banff Gondola.
 The service is operated using four hybrid Nova buses, each decorated with scenes from the National Park.
-There are three separate routes: